Golden Eagle Orientation is required for all incoming students.

 Orientation is an exciting and important first step in your college journey!
-We can’t wait to meet you and help you navigate this new experience, both in-person and virtually.
+We can’t wait to meet you and help you navigate this new experience.

 Golden Eagle Orientation is designed to help you: